Claire-Potter/Belle-Musique-Studio/project-files/testing/testing-read-me.md

 6. Enable and open each site page for validation file to be generated.
 7. Only if a template contains an error will the txt file be created and displayed in the console, therefore there are no screenshots for templates once errors were corrected.

-Please click here to view the results.
+Please <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/tree/main/project-files/testing/django-html-validator" target="_blank">click here</a> to view the results.

 ## Spell Checker

 Code Spell Check was installed as an extension and used continuously to check spelling when coding.
-About:

-Example:
+Please <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/tree/main/project-files/testing/spelling" target="_blank">click here</a> for further information.

 ## Bugs and Issues